kkrt-labs/kakarot-docs/docs/architecture/cairo-precompiles.md

         uint256 functionSelector,
         uint256[] memory data
     ) internal view returns (bytes memory returnData);

-    /// @dev Performs a low-level call to a Cairo class declared on the Starknet appchain.
-    /// @param classHash The class hash of the Cairo class.
-    /// @param functionSelector The function selector of the Cairo class function to be called.
-    /// @param data The input data for the Cairo class function.
-    /// @return returnData The return data from the Cairo class function. function libraryCall(
-        uint256 classHash,
-        uint256 functionSelector,
-        uint256[] memory data
-    ) internal view returns (bytes memory returnData);
 }

 ```

-It contains three functions, `callContract`, `staticcallContract` and
-`libraryCall` that allow the user to call a Cairo contract or class deployed on
+It contains two functions, `callContract` and `staticcallContract`, that allow the user to call a Cairo contract or class deployed on
 the Starknet appchain.
 The method takes three arguments:

-- `contractAddress` or `classHash`: The address of the Cairo contract to call /
+- `contractAddress` : The address of the Cairo contract to call
-  class hash to call
 - `functionSelector`: The selector of the function to call, as the `sn_keccak`
   of the entrypoint name: `keccak("entrypoint_name") % 2^250`
-- `data`: The calldata to pass to the Cairo contract, as individual bytes.
+- `data`: The calldata to pass to the Cairo contract, as individual bytes

 Contract developers can use this library to interact with the Cairo precompiles.
 Let's take an example of a contract that calls a Cairo contract to increment a